Alexander Stewart, 6th Earl of Galloway: Early life

 Alexander was the eldest son of Lady Catherine Montgomerie and James Stewart, 5th Earl of Galloway, a Commissioner of the Scottish Treasury and Privy Councillor of Scotland who opposed the Union between England and Scotland.
 He had three younger brothers, Lt.-Gen. Hon.
 James Stewart (an MP for Wigtown Burghs and Wigtownshire), Capt.
 Hon.
 William Stewart (also an MP for Wigtown Burghs), and Hon.
 George Stewart, who died while a student at Edinburgh University.
 His sisters included Lady Margaret Stewart (wife of James Carnegie, 5th Earl of Southesk and John St Clair, Master of Sinclair, eldest son and heir apparent of Henry St Clair, 10th Lord Sinclair) and Lady Euphemia Stewart (wife of Alexander Murray of Broughton).

 His paternal grandparents were Alexander Stewart, 3rd Earl of Galloway and the former Lady Mary Douglas (eldest daughter of James Douglas, 2nd Earl of Queensberry and Lady Margaret Stewart, eldest daughter of John Stewart, 1st Earl of Traquair).
 His maternal grandparents were Alexander Montgomerie, 9th Earl of Eglinton and Lady Margaret Cochrane (sister of John Cochrane, 2nd Earl of Dundonald).

 Career

 In 1740, the then Lord Garlies, began work on what became Galloway House which adjoined the estate village of Garlieston, on Wigtown Bay.
 The home was designed by John Douglas, who was assisted by John Baxter as site architect.
 Around 1750 or during the Napoleonic Wars, a high wall around the garden was constructed by French prisoners of war.

 He succeeded to the earldom upon his father's death on 16 February 1745/6.
-Lord Galloway served as the Scottish Lord of Police from roughly 1743 to 1768.
+Lord Galloway served as the Scottish Lord of Police from roughly 1743 to 1768, in which role he was responsible for implementing government policy and suppressing disorder during the Jacobite rising of 1745.
 On 24 August 1756, he succeeded Sir Archibald Stewart, 2nd Baronet, his third cousin once removed as 4th Baronet, of Burray.
 He served as Grand Master of the Grand Lodge of Scotland from 1757 to 1759 and was Lt.-Gen. and President of the Council of the Royal Archers from 1765 to 1768.